DominicRutkowski/cs3210-course-project/README.md

 (partially) by design.
 If animals always made ideal choices, the simulation would be incredibly boring.
-* Because of the randomness included in the animal movement algorithm, writing tests for the code was basically impossible.
+* Because of the randomness included in the animal movement algorithm, writing functional tests for the code was basically impossible.
-In lieu of formal tests (such as those using `catch.hpp`), I have included more test inputs.
+In lieu of functional tests (such as those using `catch.hpp`), I have included more test inputs.
 Watching the extra inputs makes it clear that the project is functioning properly.
 Note that the extra tests are located in the `/input` folder.
 The test numbered `0` is that which was provided at the beginning of the project, but all other tests are my own.
+* Due to some poor design choices on my part, unit tests are not realistically possible to implement (becuase I didn't decompose the problem enough).
+However, each individual function has been tested extensively during development through the CLion debugger, adding `std::cout` statements throughout the code, and by verifying that the test inputs work correctly.
 * Sometimes it appears as though an animal is jumping back and forth between two spaces ad infinitum and never eating anything.
 This is an illusion.
 What is happening is that a plant keeps regrowing and